 Knowledge And Experience Are What Matter

 Parties are often able to reach a separation agreement on the issues of child custody, visitation, alimony, child support or property, or other disputed issues between them.
-With the help of their lawyers, parties decide existing issues through negotiation or mediation.
+With the help of our firm, the parties decide existing issues through negotiation or mediation.
 This process has substantial cost savings over proceeding all the way to trial, enabling the parties to control the outcome rather than having it imposed upon them by a judge and causing significantly less stress for family members.

-Beverly K. Ballinger has over 33 years of experience in negotiating settlements.
-We can draft a settlement agreement to present to your spouse in the language that you want.
+Attorney Beverly K. Ballinger with the firm has 33 years of experience.
+She negotiates settlements for individuals in Mt.
+Pleasant and Charleston, as well as, Berkeley and Dorchester Counties.
+She can draft a settlement agreement to present to your spouse in the language that you want.
 We can also help you analyze a proposal from your spouse and fashion a counteroffer on the relevant issues, whether they are child custody, visitation, alimony/spousal support or property division.